fenixsecurelabs/nexus-athena/README.md

 }
 ```

 Use `syft` packge the newly built Docker image and then export it to `.spdx` file.
-Attach `sbom` to the docker image, and sign with your choice of `Cosign` key.
-Lastly verify the newly signed `sbom` with your Cosign public key.
+Attach `sbom` to the docker image, and sign with your choice of `cosign` key.
+Lastly verify the newly signed `sbom` with your `cosign` public key.

 ```bash
 syft packages "$TAG" -o spdx > athena0-latest.spdx